Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

   - Microsoft.SecurityInsights/stable/2024-09-01/Watchlists.json
 suppressions:
   - code: AvoidAdditionalProperties
+    from: dataConnectors.json
+    reason: These properties are unknown and need to be specified by the customer (each request can have different values)
+  - code: AvoidAdditionalProperties
     from: AlertRules.json
     reason: These properties are unknown and changed frequently (each request can have different values for each entity)
 ```